orakaro/rainbowstream/README.rst

        CONSUMER_SECRET = 'APISecret' # Your Twitter application's API secret
        PCKT_CONSUMER_KEY = 'PocketAPIKey' # Your Pocket application's API key

--  Use pip to install in local
+-  Use pip to install it locally

    .. code:: bash